mqo00/mqo00.github.io/_portfolio/1-egia-individual.md

 lang: [en, zh]
 ---

-In my junior year fall *(2020)*, I took a graduate-level education class called *Educational Goals, Instruction, and Assessment* ([85-738 EGIA]), in which the individual term project is to develop a 10-hrs educational experience in either a real-world or imaginative context.
+In my junior year fall *(2020)*, I took a graduate-level education class called *Educational Goals, Instruction, and Assessment* ([85-738 EGIA]) with Dr. Sharon Carver and Dr. Lauren Herckis, in which the individual term project is to develop a 10-hrs educational experience in either a real-world or imaginative context.

 <!--more-->